Story

 Nevada City

-was first known as Deer Creek Dry Diggins, after gold was discovered along the banks of Deer Creek in 1849.
+first known as Deer Creek Dry Diggins, gold was discovered here along the banks of Deer Creek in 1849

-The settlement grew quickly as more gold was found and was re-named Caldwell’s Upper Store.
+The settlement grew quickly as more gold was found.
 By 1850 it was decided the settlement needed an official name, so, inside a canvas-walled hotel at Main and Commercial streets, ballots were collected.
 The choice of “Nevada,” Spanish for “snow-covered,” was declared the winning name – it had been a snowy winter!
 When the state of Nevada took the same name, the town changed its own one more time, to Nevada City.
 Legend has it that local government adjusted the county lines to make it look like a gun pointed at Nevada’s new capitol, Carson City, in thanks.

 The gold rush boom was on and the town grew to a peak of ten thousand citizens (compared to only a few thousand today in the same area).
 As it grew in wealth, size, prominence and culture, many merchants, bankers and mine owners built beautiful homes in the surrounding hills.
 Entertainment was top-notch with the likes of Mark Twain giving lectures in both Nevada City and Grass Valley and dancer Lola Montez performing her exotic Spider Dance.

-Yet Nevada City was still a hardscrabble camp, with stagecoach robbers, crooked gamblers and claim jumpers ready to steal your gold.
+Yet Nevada City was still a hardscrabble camp – stagecoach robbers, crooked gamblers and claim jumpers were ready to take advantage

 In 1853 Broad Street was known for its houses of “bad repute” even though respectable citizens tried to go about their business.
-Even so, “Such nuisances bar many from attending the church…while the pastor needs to possess stentorian lungs to drown the noise and rabble outside.”
-While a modicum of civility began to take hold in the camp, with running cattle or riding horses on the sidewalks finally outlawed, much of the town was built of canvas and wood, with clusters of tents and closely packed shake-and board-shanties thrown together by the miners – easy prey for an overturned lantern or an unattended candle.
+“Such nuisances bar many from attending the church…while the pastor needs to possess stentorian lungs to drown the noise and rabble outside.”
+A modicum of civility eventually began to take hold in the camp, with running cattle and riding horses on the sidewalks finally outlawed.
+Much of the town was still built of canvas and wood, with clusters of tents and closely packed shake-and board-shanties thrown together by the miners – easy prey for an overturned lantern or an unattended candle.
 Seven major fires ripped through Nevada City between 1851 and 1856, repeatedly destroying much of the town.
 To safeguard against yet further fire damage, more substantial brick buildings with iron shutters on their doors and windows began to be built.

 ENTER THE NATIONAL EXCHANGE